 I wrapped each book in black paper, like a gift, and created a Book Snap for each book (more on that below).
 Once I had my Book Snaps ready to go, I taped them to the corresponding wrapped books and placed each book with a group of desks.
 Students moved around the classroom to each station to learn about the books and pick their favorite option.

 These Book Snaps also make a great activity for students as an additional analysis for your choice reading assignment or any reading assignment.
-You can download the template here.
+Sign up below, and I’ll email you my free template.

 Ask students to find a picture that represents a “snap” of the book and a corresponding quotation for that picture.
 I advise students to use images from the public domain or are free for public use, so that they are only using images with a Creative Commons Zero (CC0) license, which means they are completely free to use without attribution.
 Unsplash and Pexels are our favorite websites for this project.
 They should add emojis and hashtags that would enhance that Book Snap.
 The beauty of this activity is that even if you’re doing a whole class novel, you are certain to have MANY different Book Snaps.